By GLENN GUILBEAU, Tiger Rag Editor

 LSU athletic director Verge Ausberry really wants to keep LSU men’s basketball coach Matt McMahon, despite the team cratering since Southeastern Conference play began in early January.

 But McMahon has got to win some games down this final stretch.
-The Tigers have lost five of their last six with four of those by double digits and are 14-10 overall and 2-9 in the SEC with seven left going into tonight’s game at Tennessee (17-7, 7-4 SEC) at 5 p.m. on the SEC Network.
+The Tigers have lost six of their last seven, including five of those by double digits, and are 14-11 overall and 2-10 in the SEC with six left after losing 73-63 at Tennessee (18-7, 8-4 SEC) on Saturday night.
 McMahon is coming off a 14-18 and 3-15 season last year.

 After going 14-19 and 2-16 in his first season in 2022-23, he had to win five of his last seven regular season games just to finish 17-16 and 9-9 in 2023-24 for his best season.

-Wade, who coached LSU with great success and many major NCAA violations from 2017-22, instead took the head coaching job at North Carolina State, where he is 18-7 and 9-3 in the Atlantic Coast Conference.
+Wade, who coached LSU with great success but amid a plethora of major NCAA violations from 2017-22, instead took the head coaching job last year at North Carolina State, where he is 18-8 and 9-4 in the Atlantic Coast Conference.

 LSU FIRES WILL WADE AMID LITANY OF MAJOR NCAA VIOLATIONS

-Wade coaches a program that is at the top of the pecking order on campus in Name, Image & Likeness/donor dollars as opposed to the middle of the pack, which is where men’s basketball is at LSU.
-It is also near the bottom in the SEC in NIL/donor money.
+Wade coaches a program that is at the top of the pecking order on campus in Name, Image & Likeness/donor dollars as opposed to closer to third or fourth, which is where the men’s basketball roster price is at LSU.
+It is also near the bottom of SEC basketball programs in roster money.
 It would be difficult to get Wade now, no matter the job Mallett has.
-Wade likely doesn’t want the job now.
+Wade likely doesn’t want the job now, if he is thinking clearly.

 The Board shift has not changed Ausberry’s stance on McMahon.